IBM/sms-analysis-with-wks/README.md

 [![Build Status](https://travis-ci.org/IBM/watson-online-store.svg?branch=master)](https://travis-ci.org/ragudiko/wks-nlu-sms-analysis)
 This is cognitive sms client which uses natural language understanding capability to analyze the sms and extracts entity data required.

+Background: Current natural language processing techniques cannot extract/interpret the data as required by domain/industry specific.
+The data(entities) represent different meaning in different domain.
+Best answer to such problem is IBM Watson Knowledge Studio.
+Consider an example where we need to extract entities present in commercial sms.
+In such commercial sms usually interesting entities to be extracted are
+   1. what is the offer
+   2. who is providing(merchant)
+   3. offer name(if present in sms)
+   4. offer validity period

+The above requirement can be achieved by using our cognitive sms analysis.

 ## Maven
 If Apache Maven is being used, the following dependency should be included:
 ```xml